echemdb/website/pages/about.md

 ## Reusability

-In order to improve the reusability of published data, the authors of echemDB created [svgdigitizer](https://echemdb.github.io/svgdigitizer/), a tool allowing for digitizing any kind of published 2D plots from carefully prepared SVG files.
+In order to improve the reusability of published data, the authors of echemdb created [svgdigitizer](https://echemdb.github.io/svgdigitizer/), a tool allowing for digitizing any kind of published 2D plots from carefully prepared SVG files.
 This approach has some superior functionalities compared to other tools, for example,